mohitpai/journey-optimizer.en/help/using/web/web-delegated-subdomains.md

     >
     >You cannot select a subdomain that is already used as web subdomain.

+1. The prefix that will display in your web URL is automatically added.

 1. To set this subdomain as default, select the corresponding option.

     ![](assets/web-subdomain-details-default.png)